 If you know what you're doing, feel free to go ahead and do this.

 However, most of the instance methods you're likely to want to use

 have equivalents in the normal functions listed in the previous section,

-so unless you're a Java programmer or feeling adventurous, you are
+so unless you're a Java programmer or feeling adventurous,

-probably best off ignoring this feature.
+you may be best off ignoring this feature.